-Quality Improvement and Patient Safety Project Template OI Lead: Title: Date: 1: Background: What problem are you talking about, and why?
+Quality Improvement and Patient Safety Project TemplateTitle:Site:QI Lead:Date:

+1: Background: What problem are you talking about, and why?
 Identify the basic problem, give background context on the problem and briefly explain why this is considered to be a problem.

 Explain the problem - e.g., safety, reliability, satisfaction, performance, and cost.
 State a specific time period during which the problem has occurred.
 Include a benchmark or other comparative value (how serious is this problem?)
-Illustrate the background statement with visual storytelling tools: • Chart, stick figures, timeline, current-state value stream map, sketches 2: Current Conditions: Where do things stand now?
+Illustrate the background statement with visual storytelling tools: Chart, stick figures, timeline, current-state value stream map, sketches

+2: Current Conditions: Where do things stand now?
 Illustrate the current conditions with charts or graphs that measure what is going wrong.

 What facts and data define the problem (i.e., prove that the problem exists)?
 Clearly, show the current conditions in a visual manner.
 Consider using charts, graphs, process maps, or other visual storytelling tools.
-Write a concise problem statement that uses data in the definition of the problem: 3: Target Conditions (Goals): What specific outcome is desired?
+Write a concise problem statement that uses data in the definition of the problem:

+3: Target Conditions (Goals): What specific outcome is desired?
 Illustrate the target conditions that define what success looks like when the problem has been addressed.

+what success rooks like when the problem has been dadressed.
 Quantify the target goal.
 Use S.M.A.R.T metrics (Specific, Measurable, Attainable, Relevant, and Timely).
 State a specific target date for achieving the target.
-State the improvement measurement to be used by saying, "as measured by..."
-Illustrate the target condition statement with visual storytelling tools.
+State the improvement measurement to be used by saying, "as measured by" Illustrate the target condition statement with visual storytelling tools.

 4: Gap Analysis: Why does the problem exist?
 Identify the root causes of the problem.
 In addition to root causes, discuss any constraints or organizational barriers that must be addressed.

 Consider using a gap analysis tool such as 5 Whys or a fishbone diagram.
 Clearly, describe why you are experiencing this problem.
 What needs to be changed?
 What constraints or barriers are preventing you from achieving the goals?
 Gap analysis must be based on data, e.g., direct observations, surveys, reports.

 5: Experiments: What countermeasures do you propose and why?
 What experiments or countermeasures do you propose to address the root causes?

+you propose to dudress the root eduses.
 What are the best countermeasures for addressing the gaps and improving performance in the current situation?
 Give a clear reason why these options are the best.
 Consider using best practices in other organizations as useful benchmarks.
 Start with two or three alternatives.
 Try to include those that impact predisposing, enabling, or reinforcing behaviors.
 Experiments should be based on the ideas of the team members who actually do the work.

 6: Action Plan: How will you implement it?
 Document actions, steps, outcomes, timelines, and roles.

 Consider using a milestone chart WHAT: What exactly needs to be done?
 What will be the main action?
 WHO: Who will be responsible for what, when, and how?
 What support will be required?
 WHERE: Identify where the implementation will take place.
 WHEN: Establish the basic timing for the scheduled items.
 HOW: How will preparations be handled?

 7: Study, Reflect, and Plan Next Steps: How will you assure ongoing PDCA?
 Commit to regular reviews to study the progress of implementation and make necessary adjustments.

 Consider creating a "visibility board" to track progress towards major targets and to confirm milestones.

-processes will you use to enable, assure, and sustain success?
-How will you share your learning with others (dissemination)?
-What have you learned?
-What would you do differently next time?
-What new problems or unintended consequences have surfaced?
-What recommendations do you have for others?

-How will you know if you meet your targets?
-Did you meet your targets?
-Do you know why/why not?
-What